determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/docker.rst

    Even if you run the agents in a named Docker network (e.g. ``--network my-named-network``), the workloads launched by the agent will execute in a different Docker network.
-This difference in networks will affect address resolution if you attempt to set the master hostname as the master's container name, because the workload containers will not be in the correct Docker network to reach the master using that name.
+This difference in networks will affect address resolution if you attempt to set the master hostname as the master's container name, because the workload containers will not be able to reach the master using that name.

 ********************
  Manage the Cluster